stratrek/quantconnect-mcp-server/README.md

 # mcp-server
-Python MCP server for local interactions with the QuantConnect API.
+Python MCP server for local interactions with the QuantConnect API

 ## Available Tools (27)
 | Tools provided by this Server | Short Description |